Australia window tint laws are different in certain territories and states.

 - Certain vehicles such as buses, stretch limousine, ambulance, hearse, and goods-carrying vehicles like trucks or vans may have any window tint percentage behind driver.

-Tasmanian tinting laws are in effect since July 2014.
+Tasmanian tinting laws are in effect since July 2014, with latest change in November 2018.